26 weeks into twin pregnancy 940 × 650 px 1

 Nausea has returned

-Sadly, the nausea I had for the first 16 weeks of pregnancy has returned.
-I had a short 11 week break before it returned which was nice but now it’s back and I have 10 weeks left.
-Ick.
 Last Thursday I felt really sick to my stomach one evening but luckily felt better for a few days but again today I’m feeling horribly nauseous and even afraid to leave and drive to my OB appt later today in fear that I’ll throw up on the drive there.
 Ugh.
-Also, nothing like trying to keep up with a very active 2 year old and being nauseous.
+Also, nothing like trying to keep up with a very active 2 year old and being nauseous, afraid at any moment I’m going to have ‘morning sickness’.

 Delivery site change

-We’ve decided it would be best for me to deliver at the Mother Baby Center at Abbott Hospital in Minneapolis instead of the smaller local hospital like I did with my oldest 2 years ago.
 They have a higher level NICU there in case the boys need it and I feel more comfortable delivering there because of that.
 I told my OB today since he isn’t able to deliver there I’ll need to change OBs.
 I’ll be sad to leave my OB, he saw me through my first pregnancy and complicated delivery and I was so impressed that I wrote him a 3 page typed thank you afterward.
-However, I feel it’s the best due to this increasingly more complicated pregnancy.
-The good news is that I will be able to coordinate my OB and specialist (MFM) appointments once I make the transfer of care appointment in August so that’ll be nice instead of having completely separate appointments on different days and locations like I’ve been doing for the past three months.

 Measuring 12 weeks ahead!

-As of my OB appointment on July 17th when I was 27 weeks and 3 days pregnant, I was measuring 39-1/2 weeks pregnant.
-WOW!
 No wonder I’m so uncomfortable and have difficulty doing a lot of things.
 So since I’m measuring 12 weeks ahead and will deliver at 37 weeks at the latest, that means I’ll be measuring at least 49 weeks pregnant by then.
 OMG.
-My first pregnancy I had to stop working at 40 weeks because I was so miserable but not like I can quit being a stay-at-home mom!
-This is just going to get more and more interesting…
+My first pregnancy, a singleton pregnancy, I stopped working at 40 weeks because I was so miserable but not like I can quit being a stay-at-home mom!
+This is just going to get more and more interesting and painful.

 Health Partners OB Nurse